jbatarse1/machine_learning_algorithmic_trading/README.md

 To determine the best trading outcomes, several iterations were performed by changing the model input features.

-First,  the `DateOffset` values was adjusted by changing the months from 3 months to 6 months.
+First,  the `DateOffset` value was adjusted by changing the months from 3 months to 6 months.

 <img width="635" alt="DateOffset_6_mos" src="https://user-images.githubusercontent.com/93550651/162644709-1175b159-45b2-4b28-bcd2-8ae24d24bdd7.png">